Welcome to the Official Web Site of Gaye AdegbalolaAlso known as Miz A. and, to her hometown, as Gaye Todd -- hence, Hot Toddy Music ...

 - To support & enjoy her, buy her CDs.
 All of her recordings have been critically acclaimed - visit reviews.
 Hear for yourself at shop.
 She can't live on social security alone.

-- To really get up close and personal, contact her & book her - as a solo artist, duo, or MIz A & The Freedom Band.
+- To really get up close and personal, contact her & book her - as a solo, a duo presenting '20s and '30s classic blues with Roddy Barnes, or as Gaye Adegbalola & The Wild Rutz.
 She's got so much mojo to give you.

 * Griot (gree-oh) = a member of a hereditary caste among the peoples of western Africa whose function is to keep an oral history of the tribe or village and to entertain with stories, poems, songs, dances, etc.